Mccullahz/go-getta-job/docs/sow.md

 - Unit and integration testing.

 ### 4.2 Out of Scope
-Clarify what will not be covered:
+Clarify what will not be covered in this project:

 - Mobile native apps.
 - Windows/Mac desktop applications.